 Dirt, grime, and algae buildup can discolor your home and lower your curb appeal.
 Not only that, but if you have porous siding, such as wood, it can lead to serious damage over time.
-People who are looking for a way to freshen up their home’s exterior will find that house pressure washing helps remove all of this buildup and keeps the home looking better for the long term.
+People who are looking for a way to freshen up their home’s exterior will find that house pressure washing helps remove all of this buildup and keeps the home looking better in the long term.
 Hiring professional pressure washers guarantees that you get the best results, avoid any potential issues, and add instant value to your home while boosting its appearance.
+Increasing fuel and equipment costs, combined with ongoing labor shortages and an increased focus on conservation efforts, are projecting cost increases for pressure washing services through 2023.
+Expect costs to increase by 2% to 5% in 2023 and beyond for outdoor pressure washing services.

-The average cost to pressure wash a house ranges from $300 to $600, with most people spending around $450 to pressure wash a 2,000 sq.ft. home with normal grime levels, including the cost of all labor, equipment usage, and other materials.
-This project’s low cost is $200 for a simple pressure washing job on a 900 sq.ft. house with minimal grime amounts.
+The average cost to pressure wash a house ranges from $500 to $900, with most people spending around $700 to pressure wash a 2,000 sq.ft. vinyl-sided home with normal grime levels, including the cost of all labor, equipment usage, and other materials.
+This project’s low cost is $300 for a simple pressure washing job on a 900 sq.ft. vinyl-sided house with minimal grime.
 The high cost is $2,000 for specialty pressure washing of a 2,500 sq.ft. brick home with severe grime that takes 6 hours to complete.

 House Pressure Washing Cost | |